IsmailO-Portfolio/Forensics-Analysis-To-Aid-A-Murder-Investigation/README.md

 Result:
 - The security feed was disabled after the gunshot.
 - Victor Shaw accessed the vault after the feed was cut, indicating possible evidence tampering.

-The security feed was disabled after the gunshot.

-Victor Shaw accessed the vault after the feed was cut, indicating possible evidence tampering.